Leptin: How This Fat Burning Hormone Works

 When your body is under stress, it releases the hormone cortisol into the bloodstream.
 This hormone can have many negative consequences for the body if the levels remain high for a prolonged period of time.

 Chronic stress can lead to overeating or comfort eating.
 When you are stressed, your body might crave high-energy and high-sugar foods, even if you aren’t hungry.
 This is an evolutionary response that once allowed you to have instant energy to run from perceived danger.

 To reduce stress and allow your body to find a healthy balance, make time for sleep and relaxation.
-Scheduling time for meditation, yoga, stretching and spending time with friends and family can also help to reduce stress and lower cortisol levels.
+Scheduling time for mindfulness or meditation, yoga, stretching and spending time with friends and family can also help to reduce stress and lower cortisol levels.